Rarst/release-belt/README.md

 Place release ZIPs into `/releases/[type]/[vendor]/`.

-Configure web server to serve `index.php`, for example with following `.htaccess`:
+Configure a web server to serve `index.php`, for example with the following `.htaccess`:

 ```
 FallbackResource /index.php
 ```

 Release Belt DOES NOT have authentication implemented yet.
-Secure it via your web server if you dare to put it into the wild in current state.
+Secure it via your web server if you dare to put it into the wild in its current state.

 ## F.A.Q.

 ### Why not Packagist/Satis?

-Composer infrastructure is awesome, but it expects vendors, willing to play nice with it.
+Composer infrastructure is awesome, but it expects vendors that are willing to play nice with it.

-Release Belt is solution for unwilling vendors and it was faster and easier to build a prototype from scratch.
+Release Belt is a solution for unwilling vendors and it was faster and easier to build a prototype from scratch.

 ### Why not artifacts?

 Composer artifacts require `composer.json` in them.
-This is for releases that don't even have that little.
+This is for releases that don't even have that.

 ### But is it web scale?